 Canvases like Jackson Pollock’s express the actions of the painter.
-Mark Rothko’s form of Abstract Art was Colour Field Painting and we will look at how this can express emotion, alongside Miro’s pictorial language creating dream-like masterpieces.
+Mark Rothko’s form of Abstract Art was Colour Field Painting and we will look at how this can express emotion, alongside Joan Miro’s pictorial language which creates dream-like masterpieces.

 The story of Abstract Action

 Abstract Art has colour, lines and shapes, but does not necessarily represent objects or images of our everyday world.
 Instead, Abstract Art uses colour and shape to show what an artist feels and thinks, rather than what he or she sees.
 Just as we do not know other people’s thoughts, we do not always know what Abstract Art portrays.
 But, if you could ask them, the artists would explain their painting to you!